Bishop's College School: The modernization of the school

 Sunday Services at BCS ended in the 2000s.
 BCS no longer has full-time chaplain but the Festival of Nine Lessons and Carols, the Remembrance Day Service, daily Chapel Assembly remains and is managed by the Prefect, the student body and the school organist.
 The school also invites religious figures of various faiths for speeches.
 The most notable daily religious practice at BCS today is the singing of the Anglican hymns from red or green hymnals.
 The school hymn is And did those feet in ancient time (Jerusalem) and the song Spirit, Spirit of Gentleness is sung during a BCS spirit day where students wear in purple.

 The first BCS summer camp was launched in 1961.

-In 2004, the Hartland de Montarville Molson Hall was erected in 2005 donated by the Molson family of Montreal and the BCS/KHC alumni association, where the current library, student center and Doolittle's Cafteria locates.
+In 2004, the Hartland de Montarville Molson Hall was erected in 2005 donated by the Molson family of Montreal and the BCS/KHC alumni association, where the current library, student center and Doolittle's Cafeteria locates.
 The dedication was done by his grandson and a former director of the Molson Foundation, The Hon.
 Maximilian E. Hardinge.

 In 2017, the Canadian Minister of National Defence The Hon.
 Harjit Sajjan and The Minister of Agriculture and Agri-Food The Hon.
 Marie-Claude Bibeau (MP for Sherbrooke) visited BCS and hosted a town hall in the School Chapel, acted as the visitor of the year.

 In 2018, the cadet corps was inspected by the fourteenth Principal and Vice-Chancellor of McGill University, past BCS parent the Canadian Governor-General The Rt.
 Hon.
 David Johnston and the Canadian Cadet Service Medal was introduced to the school.
 Her Excellency Sharon Johnston has helped voluntarily in the board of BCS His five daughters attended BCS while Alexandra Johnston, vice-president of the Canadian Broadcasting Corporation is a current member of the BCS board.

 In 2020, the first residence to be built in fifty years, Mitchell Family House, obtained the Prix d'excellence en architecture by Ordre des architectes du Québec in 2020.
 As Bishop's University changed its name in the 1950s, from then on, the name "Bishop's College" is generally referred to as BCS in Canadian Media.

 In 2021, BCS opening ceremonies was addressed by Canadian Senator The Hon.
 Chantal Petitclerc.